64NDA/Nvidia-AI-Project/READme.md

 ## Running this project

-1. Make sure Python and PIP is up to date and install all necessary modules listed in python_modules.
+1. Make sure Python and PIP is up to date and install all necessary modules listed in python_modules https://github.com/64NDA/Nvidia-AI-Project/blob/main/Python_Modules.
 2. Make sure all files inside of the Gesture_AI_Project file are downloaded together and remain within the same folder.
 3. Run the GestureAIProject.py file.
 4. Wait.
 The camera takes some time to connect.